partylikeits1983/miden-tutorials/docs/src/web-client/mint_consume_create_tutorial.md

 ## Step 1: Minting tokens from the faucet

-To mint notes with tokens from the faucet we created, Alice can use the WebClient's `new_mint_transaction()` function.
+To mint notes with tokens from the faucet we created, Alice can use the WebClient's `newMintTransactionRequest()` function.

 Below is an example of a transaction request minting tokens from the faucet for Alice.